Predicting Team Europe for the 2023 Ryder Cup including McIlroy, Rahm and wildcards

 It was confirmed Donald will have six captain’s picks to go alongside six players who will qualify automatically (three via the world rankings and three via the European points list) – to take down the American behemoth.
 The final qualifying event is the European Masters, which finishes on September 3 – with Donald naming his six wildcards 24 hours later.

-Rory McIlroy and Jon Rahm have booked their spots, with Bob MacIntyre currently in position to secure the third automatic qualification spot from the European points list, while Viktor Hovland, Tyrrell Hatton and Tommy Fleetwood would earn automatic selection via the world rankings as it stands.
+Rory McIlroy, Jon Rahm and Viktor Hovland have booked their spots, with Bob MacIntyre currently in position to secure the third automatic qualification spot from the European points list, while Tyrrell Hatton and Tommy Fleetwood would earn the two remaining automatic selection spots via the world rankings as it stands.

 Team Europe 2023